 Here at Bluewater Photo & Travel, we have been running macro photography workshops at Crystal Blue Resort in Anilao for the past 10 years.
 Located in Bagalangit, the heart of Anilao, the resort has everything an avid diver and underwater photographer needs; comfortable rooms, easy access to the dive sites, knowledgeable dive guides, and top-notch photography amenities.

 Interested in macro photography?
-Join our photo workshops at Crystal Blue Resort in April/May 2021.
+Join our photo workshops at Crystal Blue Resort in December 2024 or April/May 2025.
 Daily workshops provided at no extra cost!

 Anilao is one of the easiest Southeast Asia scuba diving destinations to get to.
-Fly into Manila's Ninoy Aquino International Airport (MNL) and Anilao is only a 2-3 hour ride falong the coast.
+Fly into Manila's Ninoy Aquino International Airport (MNL), and Anilao is only a 2-3 hour ride along the coast.
 Most resorts offer return transfers, sometimes for free, so getting there and back is really a breeze.

 See how to get to the Philippines.